A smart grid is an electricity network/grid enabling a two-way flow of electricity and data whereby smart metering is

 They prefer to speak about power grid modernization, for example, as that is what it’s really about with far more elements than smart metering, sending data in two directions and adding power to the grid in the opposite direction.
 However, although many countries, regions, states etc. already took such smart metering initiatives a decade ago there are still several where this is only really starting.
 In many countries the challenges of grid players are mainly seen in the decentralization of the production of energy and the transport of it.

-For Internet of Things companies such as AllThingsTalk the challenge energy and grid players ask them to help resolve is the connection of a multitide of meters and the normalization of the data, enabling to roll out faster and in an automated way.
+For IoT companies such as AllThingsTalk (interview) the challenge energy and grid players ask them to help resolve is the connection of a multitide of meters and the normalization of the data, enabling to roll out faster and in an automated way.
 Time for a further exploration into some elements of smart grids – or grid modernization if you prefer.

 The smart grid compared to traditional electricity grids – the essence and differences

 Traditional electricity grids had almost no storage capabilities, are demand-driven and have a hierarchical structure.
 In an electricity network voltage is gradually lowered so the electricity can be used by these different consumers: from transmission voltage levels to distribution voltage levels to service voltage levels (in reality it’s both gearing up and down and thus a bit more complex).

 Typically, a distinction is made between transmission (transmission grid: high and extra high voltage) and distribution (distribution grid: lower voltage), where different wiring and cabling systems come in the picture.
 The purpose of an electrical grid is to make sure that electricity is always provided when and where needed, without interruption – and herein lie many challenges where a smart grid can already offer solutions/answers.